- Grains are an important source of carbohydrates.

 How do I cook grains?

 - Whole grains take longer to cook than refined grains.
 For example, brown rice takes about 45 minutes to cook, but white rice only takes about 20 minutes.
+However, the nutrition benefit is worth the extra time!

 Here are two easy recipes to try: